couchbaselabs/devguide-examples/README.md

 node.js |
 [PHP](connecting-ssl.php) (currently crashes!)

+## Basic Document/KV Operations

+These examples demonstrate the most basic functionality of working with documents.

 ### Updating/Storing
-This example should show how to store an item into a cluster
+These examples show how to store an item into a cluster

 [C](c/updating.c) |
 [Python](python/updating.py) |